Bob Elliott (basketball): Community involvement

 Elliott is involved with multiple charities and has established a scholarship in the names of him and his wife through the University of Arizona.
 He is an avid musician and plays at national events with the NBA Retired Players Association Band, which is closely linked with NBA Cares events.
 His wife is an involved and accredited member of the Tucson Unified School District and Behind The Bench (Retired Players Wives Association), has national counseling awards and multiple degrees, and also stays active in community groups and community relations groups.

 Author of "Tucson A Basketball Town"

 Released on February 26, 2014, this book is the story of the foundations of basketball at The University of Arizona during the Fred Snowden era.
 Co-written by Elliott's teammate and former NBA player Eric Money, it discusses the rise of basketball's popularity, being the first team to play in McKale center, the racial barriers that were broken, and the undying support of Tucson for the players.
-The book also pays homage to the Arizona basketball teams of the pre-Snowden era, through Lute Olson, and into Sean Miller.
+The book also pays homage to the Arizona basketball teams of the pre-Snowden era, through Lute Olson, and into Sean Miller.c.

 Personal life

-Elliott currently resides in Tucson, Arizona.
+Elliott resides in Tucson, Arizona.
 He and his wife Beverely have four adult children and ten grandchildren.
 Elliott also owns a successful accounting practice, Elliott Accounting Group, in Tucson that has been active for over 30 years.